w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 This page is meant to be an advanced guide to staking with {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.

-## Staking Proxies
+## Pallets and extrinsics

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} is built using [substrate](https://substrate.io/), a modular system to efficiently build blockchains.
 Within each module or **pallet**, one can **call** different functions that have similar logic.
+You can explore substrate pallets on [this dedicated page](https://docs.substrate.io/reference/frame-pallets/).
 For example, the staking pallet contains all functionalities related to staking such as bonding or unbonding funds.
 The combined information of pallets and calls constitutes an **extrinsic**, i.e. a transaction that is executed from outside the chain but that triggers an event on the chain.
 Continuing with the staking example, within the staking pallet a nominator can bond funds and nominate some validators.
 The signature of such extrinsic might lead to an event on the chain such as a reward payout to that nominator at the end of an era; this is an event inside the chain.

+## Staking Proxies

-This way of having transactions categorized within pallets and functionalities makes it possible to create accounts having special permissions also called **proxy accounts**.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} makes it possible to create accounts having special permissions also called **proxy accounts**.
+For mode details about proxy accounts visit the [dedicated page](./learn-proxies.md) on this wiki.

 ![staking](../assets/staking/stash-stakingProxy.png)

-In {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} proxy accounts are special accounts which can sign extrinsic calls made to specific pallets on behalf of the proxied account.
+Proxy accounts are special
+accounts which can sign [**extrinsic calls**](#pallets-and-extrinsics) made to specific [**pallets**](#pallets-and-extrinsics) on behalf of the proxied account.
 There is thus the possibility to create staking proxy accounts that can be used to sign only extrinsic calls to staking, session and utility pallets.
 This makes the stash account even more isolated than using a controller account since one can bond / unbond / bond more funds using the staking proxy account.
 However,